Partition function (statistical mechanics): Classical continuous system (multiple identical particles)

 The reason for the factorial factor N! is discussed below.
 The extra constant factor introduced in the denominator was introduced because, unlike the discrete form, the continuous form shown above is not dimensionless.
-As stated in the previous section, to make it into a dimensionless quantity, we must divide it by h3N (where h is usually taken to be Planck's constant).
+As stated in the previous section, to make it into a dimensionless quantity, we must divide it by h3N (where h is usually taken to be the Planck constant).

 Quantum mechanical discrete system

 For a canonical ensemble that is quantum mechanical and discrete, the canonical partition function is defined as the trace of the Boltzmann factor: